 Danny feels if he doesn't show that he's the stronger one, then all the respect and glory he gained from dominating over the weak will be lost forever.

-Danny now had a very good reason to leave without sacrificing his dignity as a bully, and picked himself up as the rest of the crowd began to disperse with a caterwaul of moans and groans.
+Danny now had a very good reason to leave without sacrificing his dignity as a bully, and pulls himself together as the rest of the crowd began to disperse with a caterwaul of moans and groans.
 I bet most of those groans were out of disappointment because they wanted to see some blood shed.
-Danny dusted himself off and glared daggers at Alex, who was too busy spinning the dial on his locker combination to glare back.
+Danny dusts himself off and glares daggers at Alex, who is too busy spinning the dial on his locker combination to glare back.

-He dusted himself out, and ordered his group to disperse to their lockers to get their things so they could get to class.
+He lets out a growl, and orders his group to disperse to their lockers to get their things so they could get to class.
 He added though, that at this point he didn't really care if they were late, and he walked away quickly with his tail between his legs.
-His friends following him behind, loyally.
+His friends following behind him, loyally.